Alpine salamander: Feeding

 Male and female alpine salamanders have relatively similar diets.
 Some specific organisms they prey on include species such as beetles, snails, millipedes, and spiders, but alpine salamanders display preferences among prey.
 S. atra typically consume organisms from the Coleoptera and mollusca taxa.
 These taxa are the most crucial component of their diet.
 They also tend to eat larger prey since they themselves are larger salamanders.
 Such preference indicates a dimensional selectivity, in which the energy intake of prey consumption is maximized.
 Though alpine salamanders have definite dietary preferences, they have a substantial amount of variation in their diet that corresponds to their own optimized physical needs and prey-catching abilities.

 Mating and interactions

 Mating pattern

 The alpine salamander engages in a promiscuous mating pattern, meaning that they engage in multiple partner pairings.
-Males immigrate and travel farther than females do, potentially to find mates and following a scent emitted by females.
-Typically, males migrated when they were in the juvenile stage of life.
+Males travel farther than females do, potentially to follow a scent emitted by females, and typically while still in their juvenile stage.
 Female S. atra find and defend their shelters, which is a potential reason that they may stay more local than males.